 - ballet technique

-- body alignment throughout specific movement
+- body alignment throughout specific movements

 - flexibility and strength of foot and ankle

-- pelvic and core stability
+- hip and core stability